filecoin-project/ecodash/docs/admin.md

 ### 1. Cloning the repo

 First clone the repo to your local disk, and install all dependencies.
-The following are a ssequence of
+The following are a sequence of

 ```zsh
 # Navigate to your desired local path